codesport/admin-panel/README.md

 # Authorship Credits

-This tutorial and its resulting application were created by **Marcus "Arroyo" B.**
+This tutorial and its resulting application were created by **Marcus "Arroyo" B.** His github username is codesport

+### License

+This project (codebase and tutorial) has been made available to the public under an [MIT License](LICENSE.md).

 # Project Overview